In Charts | What You Need To Know About The COVID-19 Surge Right Now

 Follow our LIVE blog for the latest updates of the coronavirus pandemic

-Maharashtra also reported the most 297 or 47 percent new deaths, followed by Punjab (61), Chhattisgarh (53), Karnataka (39) and Uttar Pradesh (30).
-These five states account for 76 percent of all the new deaths reported across the country.
+Maharashtra also reported the most 349 or 39 percent new deaths, followed by Chhattisgarh (122), Uttar Pradesh (67), Punjab (59) and Gujarat (54).
+These five states account for 72 percent of all new deaths reported across the country.

-About 11 states and Union Territories did not report any deaths today.
-These are: Andaman and Nicobar, Arunachal Pradesh, Dadra and Nagar Haveli/Daman and Diu, Ladakh, Lakshadweep, Manipur, Meghalaya, Mizoram, Nagaland, Odisha and Sikkim.
+About nine states and Union Territories did not report any deaths today.
+These are: Andaman and Nicobar, Arunachal Pradesh, Dadra and Nagar Haveli/Daman and Diu, Himachal Pradesh, Ladakh, Lakshadweep, Meghalaya, Odisha and Sikkim.

-The total recoveries in India are now over 1.17 crore while total deaths now stand 1,66,177 as per April 7 update.
+While the total recoveries in India are now over 1.21 crore, total deaths now stand at 1.70 lakh, as per the April 12 update.
 The mortality rate in the country is at 1.3 percent with Punjab reporting the highest (2.8 percent).
-More than 12 lakh daily tests reported as on April 6 with more than 25.14 crore tests carried out till date.
+More than 11 lakh daily tests reported as on April 11 with more than 25.78 crore tests carried out till date.

 Despite the high number of cases and deaths reported by India, the country fares better when compared with other nations in terms of per million population.Click here for Moneycontrol’s full coverage of the coronavirus pandemic